ippontech/blog-usa/posts/auditing-using-javers.md

 In this example the auditing is only recorded on Fridays.

 # Domain model annotations
-One of the challenges faced in our client is to keep the size of the audited data reasonable.
-JaVers provide a good domain model configuration, and we were able to use the @ValueObject annotation at the class level to audit on our embedded objects
+One of the challenges our client faced was keeping the size of the audited data reasonable.
+JaVers provides a good domain model configuration.
+We were able to use the `@ValueObject` annotation at the class level to audit our embedded objects.

 Example :